kohkimakimoto/lib-migration/README.md

 ### Using as library

-You easily use MigrationLib in your products.
+You easily use LibMigration in your products.
 The followin Migration code.

-    $migration = new \MigrationLib\Migration(array(
+    $migration = new \LibMigration\Migration(array(
       'databases' => array(
         'yourdatabase' => array(
           'database_pdo'         => $connection,  // PDO Connecition instance.